caltechlibrary/distillery/README.md

 ## [`oralhistories.py`](caltechlibrary/distillery/blob/main/oralhistories.py)

-Used for converting initial transcripts of oral history interviews Microsoft Word to Markdown with a table of contents.
-It also will commit and push the markdown file to GitHub.
+Used for converting an initial transcript of an oral history interview from Microsoft Word to Markdown with a table of contents.
+A YAML metadata block is included at the top of the markdown file populated with keys and values from the corresponding ArchivesSpace record.
+The script also pushes the markdown file to GitHub.